d2l-ai/d2l-en/chapter_crashcourse/probability.md

 ## Dealing with multiple random variables

-Very often, we'll want consider more than one random variable at a time.
+Very often, we'll want to consider more than one random variable at a time.
 For instance, we may want to model the relationship between diseases and symptoms.
 Given a disease and symptom, say 'flu' and 'cough', either may or may not occur in a patient with some probability.